gaol00034/pan-pMHC/README.md

 ### SEQ-BD
 All the positive data are picked from [VDJdb](https://vdjdb.cdr3.net/overview) and ITRAP denoised [TIRAP_10xGenomics](https://github.com/mnielLab/ITRAP_benchmark);
 And the negative data are sampled from [10xGenomics](https://www.10xgenomics.com/datasets);
-The [./data/SEQ-BD/sample.csv](https://github.com/gaol00034/pan-pMHC/data/SEQ-BD/sample.csv) give the data format of SEQ-BS.
+The [./data/SEQ-BD/sample.csv](https://github.com/gaol00034/pan-pMHC/data/SEQ-BD/sample.csv) give the data format of SEQ-BD.
 ### STRUCT-CS
 The structure data are derived from [IMGT-3DstructDB](https://www.imgt.org/3Dstructure-DB/);
 The [./data/STRUCT-CS/PDBids.txt](https://github.com/gaol00034/pan-pMHC/data/STRUCT-CS/PDBids.txt) shows all the pdb files used in our work.